Zernike polynomials

 In mathematics, the Zernike polynomials are a sequence of polynomials that are orthogonal on the unit disk.
-Named after optical physicist Frits Zernike, laureate of the 1953 Nobel Prize in Physics and the inventor of phase-contrast microscopy, they play important roles in various optics branches such as beam optics and imaging.
+Named after optical physicist Frits Zernike, laureate of the 1953 Nobel Prize in Physics and the inventor of phase-contrast microscopy, they play important roles in various optics branches such as beam optics and imaging where they are used to describe optical aberrations.